akka/akka-persistence-jdbc/README.md

 You can also ask for clarifications or guidance in GitHub issues directly, or in the [akka/dev](https://gitter.im/akka/dev) chat if a more real time communication would be of benefit.

-Akka Persistence JDBC is licensed under the Business Source License 1.1, see LICENSE.
+## License

-[Lightbend](https://www.lightbend.com/) is backing Akka, Akka Persistence and other Reactive technologies.
+Akka is licensed under the Business Source License 1.1, please see the [Akka License FAQ](https://www.lightbend.com/akka/license-faq).